 WHAT: Implements Assembly Bill 1358, known as the Complete Streets Act, enacted in 2008, to reduce greenhouse gas emissions, make the most efficient use of urban land and transportation infrastructure, and improve public health through shifting short trips from automobiles to biking, walking and use of public transit.
 The Mobility Element (2015) of the City's General Plan guides the Department of Transportation (DOT) through goals and objectives that address complete streets.
-DOT implements Complete Streets through the Pasadena Street Design Guide (2017), the Bicycle Transportation Action Plan (2015), and Pasadena Pedestrian Plan (Draft 2022).
-DOT is working on several transportation and safety projects to address complete streets.
+DOT implements Complete Streets through the Pasadena Street Design Guide (2017), and the Bicycle Transportation Action Plan (2015).
+DOT is working on several transportation and safety projects to address complete streets and eliminate fatalities and serious injuries on streets.